Bird Removal & Control Services in Colorado

 There are numerous bird control products on the market, but the most effective for roosting and nesting birds are those that physically prevent them from landing.
 Preventative solutions are also humane, as they do not cause harm.

 If you have any questions or need assistance with a bird issue, do not hesitate to reach out to San Juan Wildlife.
-As with all of our services, whether the situation calls for exclusion or removal, we handle nuisance birds in a safe and humane manner.
+As with all of our services, whether the situation calls for exclusion or removal, we handle nuisance birds safely and humanely.

 We provide bird removal and control services in the following areas: